Curious about the most common nutrition questions that registered dietitians get asked? Some of the answers may be surprising!

 If you want to learn about nutrition but aren’t sure what to ask a dietitian, I’m here to help.
 Without further ado, here are the most common nutrition questions that I get asked.
 Let the crash course in nutrition begin!

 In elementary school, your math teacher might have advised you to ask your burning questions even if you were afraid or embarrassed to do so.

 Well, in my last five or so years as a registered dietitian nutritionist (RDN), I’ve learned that this rings true about nutrition topics, too.

 Thanks to the current interest in healthy eating, protein and gut health are having big moments.
 However, with so much information online and all around us, things can all get confusing, fast.

 By the time you’ve scrolled through this whole blog post, you’ll have clear-cut answers to many of your questions about nutrition, plus a few ideas to make a meal that has an often-contested health status (re: sandwiches) even better for you.
-Cue the Jeopardy! music!

 I like to think of creative ways to use fruits and vegetables in my dishes, because they’re packed with so much filling fiber and lots of beneficial vitamins.

 Healthy eating doesn’t have to be boring—produce can be party worthy!
 Want in on more nutritionist-approved secrets for better health?
 Here are the most common nutrition questions I get asked.

 Protein is such an important macronutrient that helps keep your body fueled and your muscles strong.
 But important doesn’t mean simple.

 I’d love to hear from you!
-What would you add to this list of common nutrition questions.
+What would you add to this list of common nutrition questions?

 Find this post helpful?
 At no additional cost to you, you can support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you so much.